chuanyi/writing/codestudy/pigeon.md

 + PEGs offer unlimited lookahead
 + No lexer is required, the grammar is "self-contained"

-Ok, Pigeon [2] is a PEG-based parser generator for Go, writen by Martin Angers.
+Ok, [Pigeon](https://github.com/mna/pigeon) is a PEG-based parser generator for Go, writen by Martin Angers.
 There are also other language implements like pegjs.

 ## 2 Pigeon example